Article by John Tribbia

 A user who genuinely needs API access and can wire it up in an afternoon is a very different problem from a user who only wanted a convenient flat-rate tool.
 The first group is an expansion opportunity.
 The second is a retention risk.

-The policy is a customer-journey decision
+The policy is really a customer-journey decision

 This is the part most pricing commentary tends to miss.
 Anthropic did not just change what usage is covered.
 It changed the path users have to take to keep doing the same job.